 The goal of the BIOAg solicitation is to engage WSU faculty to advance the development, understanding, and use of biologically-intensive, organic and sustainable agriculture in Washington State.
 BIOAg funding can be requested for three purposes: to stimulate new research initiatives, to augment existing research to address critical gaps, and to move existing, game-changing research out into the real world.

 Please read the RFP and application forms carefully; changes have been made from prior solicitations.
-The RFP is available on the BIOAg Grant Program webpage.
+The RFP is available on our BIOAg Grant Program page.

-Letter of intent are requested by Nov.
-18th, and project proposals are due Dec.
-14th.
+Letters of intent are requested by Nov.
+17th, and project proposals are due Dec.
+15th.

 Associate in Research